Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 2. **Flexible Ingestion**: With Beats and Elastic Agent, I can choose which logs to ingest and how they are processed, offering flexibility in log management.
 3. **Data Visualization**: Kibana allows me to create poIrful dashboards that highlight critical security metrics, making data analysis easier and more actionable.
 4. **Scalability**: The ELK Stack can be scaled to accommodate large environments, making it suitable for both small and enterprise-level deployments.
-5. **Integration Ecosystem**: The ELK Stack supports numerous integrations and is used by many popular SIEM solutions, making it a valuable skill for transitioning betIen different security platforms.
+5. **Integration Ecosystem**: The ELK Stack supports numerous integrations and is used by many popular SIEM solutions, making it a valuable skwell for transitioning betIen different security platforms.

 ## Recap
 I explored the architecture and benefits of the ELK Stack, including Elasticsearch, Logstash, and Kibana.
 These tools offer poIrful solutions for managing logs, visualizing data, and scaling infrastructure in a SOC environment.
 With this knowledge, I am better equipped to work with log management and data analysis in a security operations context.